mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 }
 ```

+- If you are using a different bucket name feel free to change.

 - Hit the play button and examine the results.

-- Feel free to copy the url of any object, paste it in the browser and view that object.
+- Feel free to copy the URL of any object, paste it in the browser and view that object.

 ### Deleting a single object from s3 bucket

-Once an object is not needed anymore, to free up the space, you can always delete it from the bucket.
+Once an object is not needed anymore, to free up space, you can always delete it from the bucket.

-In `resolvers/mutation-resolvers.js` file, under `deleteObject()` function, we implement the functionality of deleting a single object from s3 bucket:
+In `resolvers/mutation-resolvers.js` , under `deleteObject()` function, we implement the functionality of deleting a single object from s3 bucket:

 ```javascript
 //delete object.